prussianman/erc721Contracts/README.md

-# freshStart
+# erc721Contracts
- Smoothing the process out
+Used Truffle to deploy Contacts